Mountjoy Blount, 1st Earl of Newport: Earl of Newport

 In July 1627, he was created Earl of Newport in the Isle of Wight; Newport, as he now was, took part in the Siege of Saint-Martin-de-Ré in 1627 but was captured at the Battle of Pont du Feneau on 8 November.
-He was however released soon after.
+He was, however, released soon after.
 He held a rear-admiral's command in the ineffective expedition to relieve La Rochelle in August 1628, for which he was petitioning for payment in the following years.
 His appointment as Master of Ordnance for his lifetime was granted on 31 August 1634; as was expected in the seventeenth century, he derived a tidy fortune from the position.
 From his sale of gunpowder at exorbitant prices, through the Spanish ambassador, to supply the Spanish fleet attacking Dutch forces in September 1639, he pocketed £1000, and the King, £5000.

 By his own account, he bargained with the ambassador to land soldiers from the Spanish fleet at Dunkirk, at thirty shillings a head, though public neutrality had been enjoined by Charles.
 His relatives, the Rich-Devereux clan, were identified with the Parliamentary opposition in the 1630s.
 Although at Christmas 1639, Newport participated with the King in the extravagant masque on the theme of Philogenes, royal "lover of the People", with the return of the Long Parliament the next year, Newport by degrees joined the forces of opposition in the House of Lords.

 The turning point came during the trial of Strafford in 1641, when Col. Lord Goring had revealed to Newport an amateurish plot of Royalist officers at Portsmouth to take London by surprise, seize the Tower and somehow rescue the king.
 Goring betrayed the plot to Newport, who passed on the information to John Pym, who brought it forward at the most dramatic and opportune moment, sealing Strafford's fate in the bill of attainder.

 When the First English Civil War began in August 1642, Newport served in the Royalist army, and took part in the second battle of Newbury in 1644.
 In January 1646 he was taken prisoner and confined in London on parole.
 He played little part in public affairs thereafter.
 After the Restoration of Charles II in 1660, he regained some of his old influence, but age and ill health were taking their toll.

-On 12 February 1666, he died at St Aldate's, Oxford where he had gone to avoid the Great Plague of London, and was buried in Christ Church, Oxford.
+On 12 February 1666, he died at St Aldate's Church, Oxford, where he had gone to avoid the Great Plague of London, and was buried in Christ Church, Oxford.